Blade, named and dressed up as the character of Wesley Snipes

-Citing the iconic Coco Chanel, who spent her childhood in an orphanage, Freyeisen suggests that the most brilliant and visionary fashion designs often come from those with fewer resources.
 Her subjects are passionate about and proud of their creative ensembles and will often discuss fashion throughout the duration of the photo shoots.
 Freyeisen remarks that the one thing that unites all the outfits—which range in style from street-wear to blinged-out, Rastafarian to Jamaican-inspired rude boy—is the swag, a certain attitude that exudes confidence and finesse.
-While men outnumber the women pictured, the photographer explains that the women of Skid Row are equally fashionable, but the violence of the streets sadly forces them to be a bit more reserved.

-In her own words, Freyeisen has fallen “in love” with Skid Row, and she can trace her attraction to the place back to her early childhood, when her mother and she would bring food to a local homeless man each week.
-Her mother, she explains, also made cakes for down-and-out sex workers and shared her home with an ex-convict with no place to go.
+In her own words, Freyeisen has fallen “in love” with Skid Row, and she can trace her attraction to the place back to her early childhood, when her mother and she would bring food each week to a local man who was experiencing homelessness.
+Her mother, she explains, also made cakes for sex workers and shared her home with an ex-convict with no place to go.
 In Skid Row, she found a similar sense of empathy and community, where people have each other’s backs when the going gets tough.
 Skid Row, she says, “instantly felt like home.”